 JA In A DayWhere: In a school classroom in our community

 This experience uses the same JA programs as the traditional method, but it's condensed into a single day for a high-impact experience!
 Perfect for the volunteer who can take just a day away from work.Learn more about JA In A Day

 K-12 Learning Experiences

 Young kids are the best.
-If you have a child in elementary school and want to share your experiences while presenting multimedia financial education and enjoy working with younger kids.
-Contact JA of Southwest New England to learn more volunteering with JA!
+If you have a child in elementary school and want to share your experiences while presenting multimedia financial education and enjoy working with younger kids, contact JA of Southwest New England to learn more about volunteering with JA!

 Young adults are the best.
-If you enjoy working with kids that are ready to tackle the world but are looking for the paths to be opened up to them and the that are fascinated by innovation and entrepreneurship contact JA of Southwest New England to learn about volunteering with JA.
+If you enjoy working with kids that are ready to tackle the world but are looking for the paths to be opened up to them and are fascinated by innovation and entrepreneurship, contact JA of Southwest New England to learn about volunteering with JA.